Take the next step in your policy and management career by applying to Claremont Graduate University’s online MS in Evaluation & Applied Research.

 - Specific areas of interest within your desired field of study

-- Why you are a strong candidate for graduate studies at CGU
+- Why you are a strong candidate for graduate studies at Claremont Graduate University

-Recommenders will evaluate a candidate based on academic performance, motivation for program of study, intellectual capacity and/or research and writing ability.
-It is recommended that references acquainted with applicant’s potential for success should submit a written recommendation on your behalf.
+Letters should serve as written recommendations on your behalf in which recommenders share their personal evaluations of your academic performance, motivation for this program of study, intellectual capacity, and/or research and writing ability.
+It is recommended that you select references who are acquainted with your potential for success.

-In most academic departments, references from faculty members who can speak to the applicant’s academic ability are preferred; applicants with substantial work experience may request professional references.
-Family members or friends as references are not acceptable.
-Please have on hand: name, title, professional email address, phone number and relationship of your recommenders.
+In most academic departments at CGU, references from faculty members who can speak to your academic ability are preferred.
+If you have substantial work experience, you may request to submit professional references.
+Family members or friends are not acceptable as references.
+Please have on hand: name, title, professional email address, phone number, and your relationship to your recommenders.

-Applicants can enter details about each recommenders and indicate whether or not they will be submitting recommendations online.
-Those who will be submitting their recommendations online will receive an email unique to the applicant’s application containing instructions on how to submit their recommendations.
-Recommenders can also mail in their letters of recommendations by completing the recommendation form, which applicant can email them.
-The recommendation form can be downloaded from the application.
+You must enter details about each recommender and indicate whether or not they will be submitting recommendations online.
+Those who will be submitting their recommendations online will receive an email containing instructions.
+Recommenders can also mail their letters of recommendation by completing the recommendation form.
+Should one or more of your references prefer to mail their letters of recommendation, you should download the recommendation form from your application and email it to them.
 Recommenders can also email their letter of recommendation to the Office of Admissions at firstname.lastname@example.org.

 If you suspect that any portion of your application package may present an area of concern (i.e. poor grades), or if you would like to offer more information to the faculty regarding a unique situation (i.e. a large gap in your resume), then you should consider submitting an optional statement.

 You will need to complete the academic history section in your online application.
-Transcripts for your completed bachelor and post-bachelor institutions (if applicable) should be entered, and must be received prior to going to review.
-Important notes:
+Transcripts for your completed bachelor and post-bachelor institutions (if applicable) should be entered, and must be received before your application goes to review.

 Unofficial copies of transcripts can be uploaded to your application for initial review as PDF files.
 Upload one PDF transcript for each school that you have attended.
-While unofficial transcripts can be used to submit an application for review, official transcripts must be sent and received by a university representative in order to enroll in the program.
+While unofficial transcripts can be used to submit an application for review, you will not be permitted to enroll in the program until official transcripts have been sent and received by a university representative.

 For international transcripts, please review our International Transcript Guidelines.

-GRE/GMAT scores are required to apply to the Master of Science in Evaluation and Applied Research.
-All scores must be sent directly to CGU by the testing agency.
-Scores more than five years old do not meet CGU application requirements.
-Testing information is available from a variety of resources.
+You must submit GRE or GMAT scores in order to apply to the MS in Evaluation and Applied Research program.
+All scores must be sent directly to CGU by your testing agency.
+Scores more than five years old will not meet CGU application requirements.
+Testing information is available from a variety of sources, including:

-- GRE: www.gre.org CGU’s institutional code for the GRE is 4053
+CGU’s institutional code for the GRE is 4053.

-Students seeking to waive the GRE/GMAT requirement for the MSEVAL program can apply for a waiver based on professional experience and/or academic background.
-For information on applying for a waiver please contact our MSEVAL enrollment team at email@example.com or 844-675-8605.
+Students seeking to waive the GRE/GMAT requirement for the MS in Evaluation & Applied Research program can apply for a waiver based on professional experience and/or academic background.
+For information on applying for a waiver please contact our enrollment team at email@example.com or 844-675-8605.

-- Citizens or permanent residents of countries where English is the sole official language of instruction. e.g., Australia, Bahamas, Barbados, Canada (except Quebec), England, Ghana, Ireland, Jamaica, Kenya, New Zealand, Nigeria, Scotland, St. Vincent and the Grenadines, Trinidad, Tobago, Uganda, and Wales (see the CGU Bulletin for a complete list of accepted countries).
+Citizens or permanent residents of countries where English is the sole official language of instruction. e.g., Australia, Bahamas, Barbados, Canada (except Quebec), England, Ghana, Ireland, Jamaica, Kenya, New Zealand, Nigeria, Scotland, St. Vincent and the Grenadines, Trinidad, Tobago, Uganda, and Wales.

-- Applicants who have successfully completed an academic English pre-master’s or intensive graduate bridge program from a nationally recognized, regionally accredited four-year college or university in the United States in the last two years, with submitted evidence of successful completion, and subject to curriculum approval by the CGU Center for Writing & Rhetoric.
+Applicants who have successfully completed an academic English pre-master’s or intensive graduate-bridge program from a nationally recognized, regionally accredited four-year college or university in the United States within the last two years, with submitted evidence of successful completion.
+Programs are subject to curriculum approval by the CGU Center for Writing & Rhetoric.

 TOEFL or IELTS scores must be sent to CGU directly by the testing agency.
 Self-reported scores are not accepted.
 Scores older than two years are also not accepted.
 CGU’s school code for the TOEFL exam is 4053.